 Resveratrol is another plant compound that contains cannabis-copy-cat chemicals.
 Famous for being the all-star ingredient in red wine, resveratrol increases the expression of CB1 and CB2 receptors on the cell surface, which, studies suggest, supports healthy brain function.
 The herb, Mulberry root bark, contains resveratrol.

 Research shows another bark, Hou Po (Magnolia bark) contains two polyphenol antioxidants – honokiol and magnolol – that activate the CB2 receptor.
-CB2 helps control the inflammation response.
+CB2 helps support the inflammation response.

 And last but certainly not least, perhaps the most popular of all Chinese herbs in the West, ginseng (Ren Shen) contains phytocannabinoids.
 In fact, for marijuana users on the wrong end of a high, ginseng has been shown to reduce the psychoactive properties of THC.